The Burden Of The Bullish-Bearish Meme: Unleash The Total Power Of Compounding And Large Numbers Laws, Instead

 The dynamic between these liquidity sources and risk asset prices

-For the most part, risk assets respond mostly to changes in the Fed's Balance Sheet (NYSE:RBC), the bank reserves at the Fed (BRB), and to Treasury Cash Balances (TCB).
+For the most part, risk assets respond mostly to changes in the Fed's Balance Sheet (RBC), the bank reserves at the Fed (BRB), and to Treasury Cash Balances (TCB).
 Credit creation (black, dashed line, CBC) is also important as a lead indicator of impending liquidity changes via the M2 Money Supply (brown line); see chart below.

 Required Reserves (RRs) have been subsumed into the rubric of bank reserves, and so we do not focus on it anymore.
 The modelling work that we have done has been focused mainly on the Fed's balance sheet, bank reserves, and the Treasury Cash Balance.
 Nonetheless, RRs are a potent addition to the liquidity tool kit as a means of obtaining future TCB trends (see chart below).